 Tallie reports that Stella Artois responded with this commercial.
 I can’t tell if they mean to clarify their message or reiterate the conflation:

-For more examples of public resistance to advertising, see a response to “If it were a lady, it would get it’s bottom pinched,” calling sexist advertising what it is, and this example of resistance to resistance.Lisa Wade is a professor at Occidental College.
+For more examples of public resistance to advertising, see a response to “If it were a lady, it would get it’s bottom pinched,” calling sexist advertising what it is, and this example of resistance to resistance.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
 You can follow her on Twitter, Facebook, and Instagram.